spotify/docker-gc/README.md

 -----

 To use the script manually, run `docker-gc -f` to override the lastgc timestamp guard.
-This will immediately remove any exited containers.
-To remove images, run `docker-gc -f` a second time.
-Only images that existed during the previous run are removed.
-This is in order to keep unused images around for at least an hour when run as a cron job, to minimize interference with manual docker pulls etc.
+The first run just records all currently existing containers and images.
+To actually collect garbage containers and images, run `docker-gc -f` a second time.
+Only containers and images that existed during the first run are removed.
+This is in order to keep containers and images around for at least an hour when run as a cron job, to avoid interference with manual docker usage and forensics.